mmgrt/bitnami-openldap-arm64/README.md

 ```
 > Replace tag `docker.io/mghzawi/bitnami-openldap:latest` with the tag you chose earlier..

-For more about the env vars you can pass to the container, connsult with the official Bitnami README at [Github](https://github.com/bitnami/containers/tree/main/bitnami/openldap), [Docker Hub](https://hub.docker.com/r/bitnami/openldap/)
+For more about the env vars you can pass to the container, consult with the official Bitnami README at [Github](https://github.com/bitnami/containers/tree/main/bitnami/openldap), [Docker Hub](https://hub.docker.com/r/bitnami/openldap/)

 check todos